Markus Oestreich: Racing career

-Oestreich began his career in 1985 in Formula Ford 2000 Germany, he finished 7th in the championship standings that year.
-Later he switched to the Deutsche Tourenwagen Meisterschaft, he raced in the championship for several years, ending the 1988 season 4th in the championship standings.
-From 1985–1987 he raced in the German Formula 3 championship.
-In 1986 he switched to the European Touring Car Championship, he ended 5th in the championship standings that year.
+Oestreich began his career in 1985 in Formula Ford 2000 Germany, where he finished seventh in the championship standings that year.
+Later, he switched to the Deutsche Tourenwagen Meisterschaft, he raced in the championship for several years, ending the 1988 season fourth in the championship standings.
+From 1985–1987, he raced in the German Formula 3 championship.
+In 1986, he switched to the European Touring Car Championship, he ended fifth in the championship standings that year.
 He stayed in the championship up until 1988.
-In 1987 he also raced in the World Touring Car Championship, finishing the season 13th in the standings.
-Oestreich made his British Touring Car Championship debut in 1990, racing the 2 last rounds of the season.
-In 1994 he raced in the FIA Touring Car World Cup and the Super Tourenwagen Cup.
-In 2002 Oestreich raced in the V8Star Series, he finished the season 14th in the championship standings that year.
-In 2004 he won the SuperRace Truck category of the FIA European Truck Championship (which had cup status at that time).
-From 2010–2013 he raced in the FIA European Truck Racing Championship, he finished 3rd in the championship in 2013.
+In 1987, he also raced in the World Touring Car Championship, finishing the season 13th in the standings.
+Oestreich made his British Touring Car Championship debut in 1990, racing the two last rounds of the season.
+In 1994, he raced in the FIA Touring Car World Cup and the Super Tourenwagen Cup.
+In 2002, Oestreich raced in the V8Star Series, he finished the season 14th in the championship standings that year.
+In 2004, he won the SuperRace Truck category of the FIA European Truck Championship (which had cup status at that time).
+From 2010–2013, he raced in the FIA European Truck Racing Championship, he finished third in the championship in 2013.
 In May 2015, it was announced that Oestreich would make his TCR International Series debut with Campos Racing driving an Opel Astra OPC.